 Updates with their date and comment start anew in major versions.
 For updates, comments, etc. there is a dedicated thread at the forum.

-Some detailed SNP calls are available from the haplogroup inference section of this website.
+Many detailed Y-DNA SNP calls are available from the haplogroup inference section of this website.

 Citing this work